GjaGtaGva/Gva-gunz-maps/Watch/README.md

 Modeled after real working clock mechanism.

+Suitable for: Deathmatch, Flips gladiator, Hide and Seek, maybe TDM

-Made with gtk, then ported and rendered with 3dsmax and lit using WorldEdit
+Made with gtk, then ported and rendered with 3dsmax (thanks Hellsniper) and lit using WorldEdit.